 Hendricks County Bicentennial Tree Trail

 It will be one of only two such trails in Indiana featuring virtually every tree native to Indiana in one place with signage identifying every tree.
-The only other trail of its kind in the state is the Indiana Veterans Memorial Mile in Terre Haute.

 Tree Trail Amenities